phpboot/ezQuery/README.md

 # ezQuery
 The purpouse of this class is to help you query a Mysql database easier by eliminating the repetitive task of connecting to the database, preparing statements, and parsing the data.

-<h2>configuration</h2>
+<h2>Configuration</h2>

-In order to use the class you need to savethe database information in the config.php file
+In order to use the class you need to save the database information in the config.php file

 <pre>
 $connection = array(